R2yH2l/NDS-Reference-Values/README.md

 ### Searching Tables
  Now that we've registered Douglas Fir-Larch.csv we can search through.
 All we need to do is enter the name it's name "Douglas Fir Larch" without any dashs, caps dont matter.
 The program will print out a formatted table for us to look through.
 This is great and all but we can narrow down the search more.
 Same as last time enter the table but add a dash and a grain "Douglas Fir Larch-Select Structural".
 The program will narrow down the search to just that line.

+### Notes
 This is all I have for now but I will be adding more in the future.

-### Notes
 Please let me know of any bugs you find miss spellings, errors, incorrect formatting, ect.
-Also tell me any features you would want added.